2012 Greenlandic Men's Football Championship

 The 2012 Coca-Cola GM was the 42nd edition of the Greenlandic Men's Football Championship.
-The final round was held in Ilulissat from August 5 to 11.
+The final round was held in Ilulissat from 5 to 11 August.
 It was won by B-67 Nuuk for the eighth time in its history.

-Qualifying stage
+Qualifying Stage

 North Greenland

-FC Malamuk and Upernavik BK 83 qualified for the final Round.
+FC Malamuk and Upernavik BK 83 qualified for the Final Round.

 Disko Bay

-G-44 Qeqertarsuaq and Kugsak-45 qualified for the final Round.
+G-44 Qeqertarsuaq and Kugsak-45 qualified for the Final Round.

-NB Nagdlunguaq-48 qualified for the final Round as hosts.
+NB Nagdlunguaq-48 qualified for the Final Round as hosts.

 Central Greenland

-B-67 Nuuk and Siumut Amerdlok Kunuk qualified for the final Round.
+B-67 Nuuk and Siumut Amerdlok Kunuk qualified for the Final Round.

 East Greenland

-A.T.A.-60 qualified for the final Round.
+A.T.A.-60 qualified for the Final Round.